ConfederacyOfGaia/Gaia/races.md

 ### Human Traits

 ___
 - **Ability Score Increase.** Two different ability scores of your choice increase by 1.
 - **Age.** Humans reach adulthood in their late teens and live less than a century.
 - **Size.** Your size is Medium.
 Consult the chart below for your exact measurements.
 - **Speed.** Your base walking speed is 30 feet.
-- **Languages.** You speak the Common language.
 - **Skills.** You gain proficiency in one skill of your choice.
 - **Feat.**  You gain one Feat of your choice.

 ## Gnomes

 Gnomes originally made their home in the eastern hills, at the base of the Great Mountains, but several centuries ago, the orcs came down from the mountains and took over the gnomish homelands.
-The gnomes fled west, toward the sea, where they were welcomed by the humans of Gaia.
-They assimilated into Gaian culture, and have been part of it ever since.
+The gnomes fled west, toward the sea, where they were welcomed by the humans of the Zephyrlands and Kylf.
+They assimilated into the local cultures, and have been part of it ever since.

 Gnomes thrive as fighers, rogues, and mages, and very seldom become rangers or druids.